YuangFeng/AMLS_assignment22_23_SN19002722/README.md

 # AMLS_assignment22_23_SN19002722
 Hello😁!

 To run my code please download the zip folder first.
 Please add the whole dataset in to the folder before run main.py to test my code.
-The main.py code is located in utils folder.

 The packages required with their version are listed below: